JCSDA/spack-stack/project_charter.md

 ## Project Process

-The spack-stack project will follow the proeesses outlined in this document to allow all stakeholders to get the benefits they need from spack-stack.
+The spack-stack project will follow the processes outlined in this document to allow all stakeholders to get the benefits they need from spack-stack.